nnniels/TriBody/README.md

 Licensed as BSD-2.
 This code is free to use, modify and distribute as a free software.
 Feel free to do whatever !

-I have no idea how licensing for images and videos work, so just do as you please with them.
+Images and videos are under CC-BY license.
+Copy, edit and distribute freely as long as you quote the source.

 ## Sources